Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Low-Latency Neural Network State Discriminator

-Based on the aforementioned observations, we select a quantization combination of 4, 2, and 2, for input, weight, and activation, respectively.
-The resulted cross fidelity matrix is computed and shown in Figure~\ref{FidelityVsParams}(f).
-It can be observed that QNN performs better than the matched filter discriminator shown in Figure~\ref{fig:single-shot}(f).
+Based on the above-reported studies, we choose a quantization scheme of $4$-bit for the input and $2$-bit for both weights and activations.
+The resulting cross-fidelity matrix is computed and displayed in Fig.~\ref{FidelityVsParams}(f).
+This matrix indicates that the quantized neural network (QNN) significantly outperforms the matched filter discriminator and reduces crosstalk.